Keep Up With McLean!

-Volunteers in clinical studies help researchers contribute to advances in psychiatric research towards finding causes and improving treatment for mental illnesses.
+Volunteers in clinical studies help researchers contribute to advances in research towards finding causes and improving treatment for mental illnesses.

 Read recent press releases and exciting news articles by our expert investigators to learn more about the latest innovations at McLean.

 McLean Hospital investigators were awarded a $13.5 million grant to support research into stress chemicals and circuits in the brain.

 The LEAP Center is investigating first episode psychosis with the goal of improving treatments and patient outcomes.

 The goal of the McLean Hospital-Chinese Society of Psychiatry Initiative in Psychiatry (MCIP) is to expand cross-cultural research opportunities.

 The Shervert H. Frazier Research Institute supports the research, academic, and training elements of McLean Hospital’s mission.